rikodot/kardi_notes_app/README.md

 - [ ] highlight mismatch alerts with red color
 - [ ] color not saved when note not saved yet
 - [ ] background checks are a complete mess - false positives, rework completely possibly
+- [x] when scale changed new reordering notes pretty buggy - after app restart works pretty much ok
+- [x] on android the first note disappears when floatactionbuttons open????? and also does not flush??????
+- [x] scaling does not seem to apply after restarting the app even though it is saved
+- [x] when moving note with new system and is holding at top/bottom - scroll up/down automatically - cursor must be moving otherwise it stops
 - [x] password on notes (new note set locally only if not created on server yet; dont ask for the password for 5 minutes after closing the note; encrypt content with password)
 - [x] make new note, save, go back and download all notes -> shows changes (should not)
 - [x] loading_page if `Error loading data` in loadNotes() after Navigator.push(...) near `//well I did it somehow` comment then whole screen is broken, also flashes black screen even if it works good